fulldotdev/starter/README.md

 The main source directory containing all the core files of the project.

-- **blocks/**: Contains reusable block components that can be composed to build pages
+- **blocks/**: Contains reusable block components that can be composed to build pages (Custom or overwrites existing fulldev-ui blocks)
-- **components/**: Houses individual UI components used throughout the project
+- **components/**: Houses individual UI components used throughout the project (Custom or overwrites existing fulldev-ui components)
+- **layouts/**: Contains layout components used to structure pages (Custom or overwrites existing fulldev-ui layouts)
 - **content/**: Stores content-related files:
   - **pages/**: Contains markdown or MDX files for individual pages.
   - **records/**: Contains markdown or MDX files for content collections.
+Nested in directories by collection name.
   - **settings/**: Includes configuration files for various settings like the sidebar.
 - **css/**: Contains global CSS files and styles.
-- **layouts/**: Stores layout components used to structure pages.

 ## Development